Canvas Training – How it Works

 We recommend that you attend two of the Canvas Trainings in the following order:

-- Step 1: Canvas Overview/Course Management – This interactive 90-minute session introduces you to the foundations of Canvas as a learning system.
+- Step 1: Canvas Overview and Course Management – This interactive 90-minute session introduces you to the foundations of Canvas as a learning system.
 Target topics include global and course-specific navigation, identifying and deploying features for efficient course organization and design, and practicing the actions to manage a course in progress.
-In this hands-on training, some of what you’ll learn includes how to create content, assignments, quizzes, discussion; how to use communication tools; and an introduction to grade book and SpeedGrader features.
+In this hands-on training, you will also learn how to create content, assignments, quizzes, discussion; how to use communication tools; and how to access the gradebook and SpeedGrader features.

 Recorded Training Sessions